Table of Contents

 How is Liver Disease Treated?

-Liver disease is mainly treated by improving the function of the liver, with three basic principles:
+Liver disease is mainly treated by improving the function of the liver, with three basic principles:- General support, such as intravenous fluid therapy to filter out toxins.

 - Treat the specific condition, for example, some cancers can be treated with surgery or chemotherapy, bacterial infections can be treated with antibiotics, and parasitic infections can be treated with parasiticides.